-If you spend much time in the world of real estate, sooner or later you might hear mention of an in-law suite.
+If you spend much time in the world of real estate, sooner or later you might hear mention of an in-law suite or maybe a mother-in-law suite.
 Maybe you have some idea about what this term entails, or maybe it’s completely new to you.
 Either way, we invite you to join us in a quick survey of what an in-law suite is and why it might be beneficial… even if you don’t live with your in-laws!

 Defining the Term

-An in-law suite basically refers to a separate dwelling space that’s on the same property as your home.
-Sometimes, it may be detached, like a guest house or a pool house.
+An in-law or mother-in-law suite basically refers to a separate dwelling space that’s on the same property as a single-family home.
+Sometimes, it may be a detached building, like a guest house or a pool house.
 More often, it’s under the same roof, maybe located in a basement or garage.
+Sometimes it can be referred to as a guest house, granny pod, grandmother suite, Ohana suite, pool house, or secondary suite.

-The in-law suite is a self-contained living unit, meaning it has its own bedroom, bathroom, perhaps even a kitchen or kitchenette.
-The idea is that aging parents or family members can move into this space when they’re ready to downsize, but perhaps not keen on moving into an assisted living community.
+The in-law suite is a self-contained living unit, meaning the floor plan has its own bedroom, bathroom, in addition perhaps even a kitchen or kitchenette.
+The idea is that aging parents or family members can move into this extra space when they’re ready to downsize, but perhaps not keen on moving into an assisted living community.

 Note that, from a legal standpoint, you shouldn’t refer to any space as an in-law suite in your real estate listing unless it has its own bedroom and bathroom.
 Kitchen space and other rooms are nice, but not strictly necessary.